-People in poor health, recent surgeries, abnormal scarring, active medications such as Accutane, damaged/ broken skin and people with sensitive skin shouldn't use skin peels UNLESS advised by a qualified physician and a qualified physician will likely tell most of the above the impossibilities of doing skin peels.
+People in poor health, recent surgeries, abnormal scarring, active medications, damaged/ broken skin and people with sensitive skin shouldn't use skin peels UNLESS advised by a qualified physician and a qualified physician will likely tell most of the above the impossibilities of doing skin peels.

 The human skin consists of the epidermis (which is the top most layer of the skin) and the Dermis (beyond the epidermis/ the inner skin layer).
 The skin is the one that interfaces with the environment and as such is a person's very first line of defence.
 It follows then that everything nature can throw at us will be received by the skin- enough reason to keep it as healthy and moisturized as possible.

 Peeling off the stratum corneuem (upper dead layer of skin cells) or the epidermis and allowing a new layer to develop is a great way to keep looking radiant.

 Skin peels have for eternity been used to beautify a person but even more importantly, they have since evolved to become treatments.
 Skin peels can be used to treat conditions such as melasma, rosacea, psoriasis, blackheads and whiteheads (acne), sun damage, dry skin, dead skin, fine lines and wrinkles, uneven skin tone, large pores, sagging skin, tattoo removal and other conditions as they arise.